misterburton/framer-lvl-workshop/README.md

 sketch.detail_page.states.switchInstant("stateA")
 ```

-* First, we're importing the Sketch file, we're then creating `stateA` where our `detail_page` is at `750`, and lastly, we're immediately setting that state with Framer's `switchInstant` command.

 * We now need a new state where `detail_page` is in view, or at `0` x Position.
 Using our `Insert > State > detail_page` command, add a new state, and using the center column, add set the position to `0`.
 Its automatically inserted code should read:

 ```